luisjurassic/luisjurassic/README.md

 ### Hi there! 👋

-Welcome to my profile, my name is Luis and I'm C# and JAVA developer.
+Welcome to my profile, my name is Luis and I'm C# developer.

  - ❤ I love programming
  - 🔭 I’m currently working with C#